U.S. Route 322 in Pennsylvania: Harrisburg to New Jersey

 US 322 enters Chester County and becomes Horseshoe Pike, continuing southeast through rural areas to the borough of Honey Brook.
 At this point, the route runs southeast through the borough, where it intersects PA 10.
 Upon leaving Honey Brook, the road continues through rural areas with increasing development, crossing the West Branch Brandywine Creek.
 Farther southeast, US 322 reaches an intersection with PA 82 in the community of Brandywine Manor.
 From here, the route runs southeast through suburban areas with some rural land, passing through the communities of Little Washington and Guthriesville.
 The road comes to a partial cloverleaf interchange with the US 30 freeway, where it briefly becomes a divided highway.
 Past this interchange, US 322 passes north of a park and ride lot and becomes Manor Avenue, a three-lane road with a center left-turn lane that enters the borough of Downingtown.
 Here, the route passes through developed areas, heading to the south of Downingtown West High School, and narrows to two lanes before coming to an intersection with US 30 Bus.
 At this point, US 322 turns northeast for a concurrency with US 30 Bus. on West Lancaster Avenue, crossing the East Branch Brandywine Creek and heading in the downtown area of Downingtown on East Lancaster Avenue.
 US 322 splits from US 30 Bus. by turning south onto Brandywine Avenue, with US 322 Truck heading east along with US 30 Bus.
 The route passes under Amtrak's Keystone Corridor railroad line and intersects the other end of US 322 Truck at Boot Road along the southern border of Downingtown.
-From here, the road curves southeast and passes over the East Branch Brandywine Creek and under an abandoned railroad line.
+From here, the road curves southeast and passes over the East Branch Brandywine Creek and under the abandoned Brandywine Valley Viaduct.
 At this point, US 322 becomes Downingtown Pike and runs parallel to the creek through a mix of rural and suburban areas.
 The route turns east and crosses the creek, at which point the East Branch Brandywine Creek turns south away from the road.